-Physical properties of thin-films are becoming more and more important in industries and applications such as phase-change materials, optical disk media, thermoelectric materials, light emitting diodes (LEDs), fuel cells, phase change memories, flat panel displays, and the semiconductor industry in general.
+Physical properties are becoming more and more important in industries and thin film applications such as phase-change materials, optical disk media, thermoelectric materials, light emitting diodes (LEDs), fuel cells, phase change memories, flat panel displays, and the semiconductor industry in general.

-In order to be able to characterize thin films with regard to their suitability and efficiency for a certain application, various measuring principles have been developed over time and measuring devices based on them have been designed.
+In order to be able to characterize thin film technology with regard to its suitability and efficiency for a certain application, various measuring principles have been developed over time and measuring devices based on them have been designed.

 Over the past century, materials research has focused on macroscopic samples, which are often referred to as bulk samples.
 Accordingly, chronologically, primarily measuring devices for solid materials were initially developed.
 However, since the requirements for the characterization of nanostructured samples differ from bulk material, different metrology needs to be used.

 Linseis offers a very comprehensive product lineup for the measurement of the thermal and electrical transport properties of thin films from the nanometer (nm ) to the micrometer (µm) in a temperature range from liquid nitrogen (-196°C) up to temperatures of +2800°C.

 The TFA and HCS 1 operate in agreement with national and international standards such as ASTM F76 – 08 (Standard Test Methods for Measuring Resistivity and Hall Coefficient and Determining Hall Mobility in Single-Crystal Semiconductors).

 Our Thin Film Analysis product lineup consists of: